raphaelaugustb/receita.ai/README.md

 <img src="documents/receitas-logo.png" width="80"/>

-### Receitas.ai - Administrate and discover new recipes for cooking on!
+### Receita.ai - Administrate and discover new recipes for cooking on!